owid/sdg-tracker.org/pages/sustainable-consumption-production.md

 ---
 ## Target 12.2

-_**By 2030, achieve the sustainable management and efficient use of natural resources.**_
+**_By 2030, achieve the sustainable management and efficient use of natural resources._**

+Definitions of sustainable management and use of natural resources are currently poorly defined.
+The charts below show the UN indicators of material footprint per capita, and footprint per unit of gross domestic product (GDP).
+This material footprint includes that from biomass, fossil fuels, metal ores and non-metal ores.

+<iframe src="https://ourworldindata.org/grapher/material-footprint-per-capita" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/material-footprint-per-unit-of-gdp" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 12.4

-_**Number of parties to international multilateral environmental agreements on hazardous waste, and other chemicals that meet their commitments and obligations in transmitting information as required by each relevant agreement.**_
+**_Number of parties to international multilateral environmental agreements on hazardous waste, and other chemicals that meet their commitments and obligations in transmitting information as required by each relevant agreement._**